profspio21/crm-promotion-student-10/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-# Setting Up a Task in Windows Task Scheduler
+# Setting Up a Task in Windows Task Scheduler (Automatic Notification)

 Follow these steps to set up a task in Windows Task Scheduler to run a Laravel schedule: